 Nominations must be sent to the attention of the Secretary of the Company by U.S. Mail (including courier or expedited delivery service) to Metabolix, Inc., 21 Erie Street, Cambridge, MA 02139 or by facsimile at (617) 583-1767.
 The Secretary of the Company will promptly forward any such nominations to the Nominating and Corporate Governance Committee.
 Once the Nominating and Corporate Governance Committee receives the nomination of a candidate, the candidate will be evaluated and a recommendation with respect to such candidate will be delivered to the Board.
-Nominations not made in accordance with the foregoing policy shall be disregarded by the Nominating and Corporate Governance Committee.
+Nominations not made in accordance with the foregoing policy shall be disregarded by the Nominating and Corporate Governance Committee and votes cast for such nominees shall not be counted.